airportyh/time-traveling-debugger/zoom-debugger/README.md

 * [Deep-Zoom Debugger Demo with Huiqi Zhou (17 minutes)](https://www.youtube.com/watch?v=lVb9bt7wDy8&t)
 * [Google-Earth-Like Zooming File Explorer](https://www.youtube.com/watch?v=pXQTNxPharY&t)

+## Running the Zoom Debugger

+To run it:

+`zoom <.history or .sqlite file>`

+The history file supplied to the zoom debugger is a SQLite database containing the past states of the executed program.

 ## Making Of

 I have documented the work on this debugger as a [video series](https://www.youtube.com/watch?v=kzrWQt__R8Q&list=PLSq9OFrD2Q3Bp9T2SiAAxOF60VSbGAtHn).